the-t-in-rtf/fluid-json-schema/docs/errorBinder.md

 Validate client-side model content and display any errors.
 It expects to validate the same transformed model data the form transmits (see the `rules.modelToRequestPayload` option above).

+# `gpii.schemas.client.errorAwareForm.clientSideValidation.realTime`

+This is an extended version of the `clientSideValidation` grade that listens for all model changes, revalidates the model and updates the onscreen error messages in real time.